lostkuma/DepdcyUnknownMapping/README.md

 	• tokenized.spelling.txt – tokenized test set
 	• tokenized.corrected.txt – tokenized training set
 	• dependencies.spelling.txt – all dependencies in the test set for the sentences
-	• dependencies.correced.txt – all dependencies in the training set for the sentences
+	• dependencies.correced.txt (Google drive) – all dependencies in the training set for the sentences
 	• there are other files which I planned on using but ended up not using them in the folder
 	• nn.softmax.best.model – model1 trained in this project
 	• nn.tanh.best.model – model2 trained in this project